jpfulton/blog/content/blog/2023-07-23-azure-personal-network-resize-disk/index.md

 ## Create a Snapshot

-To ensure safety and avoid any potential data loss during this operation.
-We will take a snapshot of the managed disk prior to taking any action.
+To ensure safety and avoid any potential data loss during this operation, we will take a snapshot of the managed disk prior to taking any action.
 From the disk overview in the portal, select **Create snapshot** from the toolbar to start the process.
 Provide a name for the snapshot and then select **Review + create**.